-Subdividing land is an option that will allow you to separate your property into two unique titles and while it is generally the most profitable venture you can take, it will require a large financial input.
-Property owners across New Zealand, and particularly in Auckland, have benefitted from the move to subdivide their section.
+Subdividing land is an option that will allow you to separate your property into two unique titles; At the same time, it is generally the most profitable venture you can take; it will require significant financial input.
+Property owners across New Zealand, particularly in Auckland, have benefitted from the move to subdivide their section.

-Subdividing is usually favoured by property owners that are looking to sell the two titles upon completion.
+Subdividing is usually favored by property owners looking to sell the two titles upon completion.
 Separating a property into two sections will increase the overall capital value of the land.
-While it’s not always easy and will depend on how your home is zoned, it is a way to vastly improve the resale value of a property.
+While it’s not always easy and will depend on how your home is zoned, it is a way to improve the resale value of a property vastly.
 Once you have followed through with the subdivision process, you have the further option to add a minor dwelling on the second title, opening up further earning potential.

 Considerations Before Beginning the Subdivision Process Include:

 - How your property is zoned by your local council

 - Whether you are planning to sell or not and, if so, the time frame between your developments and when your property goes on the market